About Literacy Delaware

 Our learners live in all three counties in Delaware: New Castle County, Kent County and Sussex County.

 We cannot do our work alone.
-Our community partnerships are essential to increase our reach in the community and build a strong continuum of services to serve adults in need in Delaware.
+Our community partnerships are essential to increase our reach in the community and build a strong continuum of services to serve adults with low foundational literacy skills in Delaware.
 Partner organizations help with learner and tutor recruitment and provide meeting space.
 We leverage partnerships to deliver innovative programming initiatives.

 We are partners with the Delaware Division of Libraries and work with libraries throughout the state.
 Our main offices are in the Wilmington Public Library.

-We respect the diversity of our learners and embrace their diverse backgrounds, countries and languages.
+We respect all of our learners and embrace their individual talents and skills

-We reaffirm our commitment to diversity, equity and inclusion for all people, no matter their race, ethnicity, gender, sexual orientation, religion, socio-economic status, language and culture.
-We believe literacy is the great equalizer to pave the path for social justice.
+We reaffirm our commitment to literacy as a human right.
 We will continue to leverage our resources to impact and empower those we serve through literacy instruction.

 Meet Our Staff